 The last couple of days have been pretty uneventful for my coeliac awareness week of gluten-free eating.
 That’s more because I predominantly do all my own cooking and this week has been relatively quiet on the socialising front.
 My partner has been awfully sympathetic of my challenge this week… on Thursday night he went to the shops to buy some food and when he came home brought out a tub of ben and jerry’s ice-cream saying ‘look at what I got, does that contain gluten??!
 Oh what a shame….’
 Naughty isn’t he!!

 So what is gluten exactly anyway?
 Everyone knows that gluten is in bread, pasta and cakes – but did you also know gluten is in couscous, bulgar wheat and spelt?
 Gluten is protein found in wheat (all forms), rye, barley and oats.
-It is what gives bread products their elasticity and assists with rising to get that soft squishy loaf of bread amongst many other things.
+It is what gives bread it’s elasticity and assists with rising to get that soft squishy loaf of bread amongst many other things.

 Oats are a controversial area with coeliac disease and gluten-free diets as there is some mixed evidence and it depends on where in the world you are as to what is recommended.
 Avelin & glutelin are proteins in oats that structurally are quite similar to gliadin and glutenin in wheat and can be problematic to people with coeliac disease.
 Some people with coeliac disease do appear to be able to tolerate oats but it is important to eliminate contamination as oats are frequently grown with and processed with other gluten-containing grains.
 As I said before, the recommendations will differ from country to country.
 For people with newly diagnosed coeliac disease it is generally recommended to exclude oats from a gluten-free diet for at least the first 12-18 months post diagnosis and then challenge oats with a maximum 50g per day and regular testing and biopsies to establish whether they are problematic.
 Not all people with coeliac disease experience external physical symptoms after gluten consumption – but that doesn’t mean that internal damage could be taking place.